 Kale, Lentil, and Eggplant Salad with Pesto

 I often find my favorite salads are the ones I throw together with the last produce I have for the week.
-I don’t have any recipe in mind and I usually have to get a bit creative to make the hodgepodge ingredients left in the fridge somehow fit together.
+I usually have to get a bit creative to make the hodgepodge ingredients left in the fridge somehow fit together.
 This was one of those salads and, true to form, was awesome.
 I absolutely loved the combination of lentils with eggplant and the huge scoop of pesto gave it so much flavor.
-Sweet tomatoes rounded out all the umami flavors and the kale gave it the heartiness to make it meal worthy.
+Sweet tomatoes rounded out all the umami flavors and the kale gave it the heartiness to make it meal-worthy.
 If you don’t like eggplant (I have a dear friend who, gasp, doesn’t like eggplant!), I think roasted sweet potatoes, mushrooms, carrots, or fennel could all work as substitutes.